Anurag-Ghosh555/resume-portfolio-generator/readme.md

 # Resume → Portfolio Website Generator

 Transform your PDF resume into a stunning portfolio website in seconds!
-This Flask-based application uses AI to extract information from your resume and generates a beautiful, responsive portfolio website ready for deployment.
+This Flask-based application extracts information from your resume and generates a beautiful, responsive portfolio website ready for deployment.

 ## 🌟 Features

 - **PDF Resume Upload**: Upload your resume in PDF format
-- **AI-Powered Extraction**: Automatically extract contact info, skills, experience, and projects
-- **GPT Enhancement**: Improve content quality with OpenAI's GPT
 - **Modern Design**: Bootstrap-powered responsive design
 - **GitHub Pages Ready**: Download and deploy to GitHub Pages instantly
 - **Mobile Responsive**: Looks great on all devices